 It is impossible to capture every source of financing that may be available or to address each entrepreneur's unique situation; therefore, use this section on financing as one tool in your search for financing, but do not consider it as all-inclusive.
 The section is divided into two parts:

 Intermediary Relending Programs (IRPs) assist in the development of new small businesses and the expansion of existing businesses by providing financing to individuals and businesses that are unable to obtain conventional financing.
 Typically a larger organization will loan money to another party (the intermediary) that makes loans to businesses.
 The Small Business Administration and the United States Department of Agriculture, Rural Development have funded two intermediary relending programs in which Osceola County businesses may borrow from.

-- The Zero Interest Loan Program loans up to a maximum of $600,000.
+- The Zero Interest Loan Program loans up to a maximum of $2,000,000.
 There is a $100,000 minimum loan.
 As its name implies this is a 0% interest loan.

-The Small Business Administration (SBA) Certified Development Corporation (CDC)/504 Loan Program provides small and medium-sized businesses with long term fixed rate financing for major fixed assets such as equipment or real estate.
+The Small Business Administration (SBA) Certified Development Corporation (CDC)/504 Loan Program provides small and medium-sized businesses with long-term fixed rate financing for major fixed assets such as equipment or real estate.
 Businesses must have a tangible net worth of less than $15 million and an average net profit of less than $5 million for the past two years.
-Projects are financed through a unique public/private partnership involving private lenders financing 50% of the project costs, a Certified Development Company (CDC) as an agent of the SBA providing up to 40%, and the small business investing at least 10%.
+Projects are financed through a unique public/private partnership involving private lenders typically financing 50% of the project costs, a Certified Development Company (CDC) as an agent of the SBA providing up to 40%, and the small business investing at least 10%.